google/WebFundamentals/src/site/device-access/user-location/obtain-location.markdown

 Use the `maximumAge` optional property to tell the browser to user a recently obtained geolocation result.
-This not only returns quicker if the user has requested the data before it also stops the browser from having to start up it's geolcation hardware interfaces such as Wifi tranangultaion or the GPS.
+This not only returns quicker if the user has requested the data before it also stops the browser from having to start up it's geolocation hardware interfaces such as Wifi triangulation or the GPS.

 {% highlight javascript %}
 window.onload = function() {